pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Starting from the top of `App.js`:

 * First, we import the `UsernameForm` component.
 It probably looks familiar to you because it uses a common React pattern called controlled components.
-You can read more about controlled components and React forms [here](https://reactjs.org/docs/forms.html)
+You can read more about  React forms [here](https://reactjs.org/docs/forms.html)
-* In the `render` function we - you guessed it - render the `UsernameForm` and hook up the `onUsernameSubmitted` event handler
+* In the `render` function we render the `UsernameForm` and hook up the `onUsernameSubmitted` event handler
 * When `onUsernameSubmitted` is called, we send a POST request to the `/users` route we just defined.
 If the request is successful, we update `this.state.username` so we can reference it later; otherwise, we `console.error` the error

 ## Step 5.
 Render the chat screen

-At the moment, we render the `UsernameForm` and it occupies the entire screen.
+At the moment, we render the `UsernameForm` and it occupies the entire screen (see the above screenshot).

 Once the username has been submitted, we'll want to transition to a different screen - namely, the chat screen.